paulbesret/Conway-s-Game-Of-Life/README.md

 This game became widely known when it was mentioned in an article published by Scientific American in 1970.
 It consists of a collection of cells which, based on a few mathematical rules, can live, die or multiply.
 Depending on the initial conditions, the cells form various patterns throughout the course of the game. </p>

 <h3>The Rules</h3>
-<p>For a space that is 'populated':
+<p style="text-decoration: underline;">For a space that is 'populated':</p><br />
-Each cell with one or no neighbors dies, as if by solitude.
+<p>Each cell with one or no neighbors dies, as if by solitude.<br />
-Each cell with four or more neighbors dies, as if by overpopulation.
+Each cell with four or more neighbors dies, as if by overpopulation.<br />
-Each cell with two or three neighbors survives.
+Each cell with two or three neighbors survives.<br />
-For a space that is 'empty' or 'unpopulated'
+For a space that is 'empty' or 'unpopulated'<br />
 Each cell with three neighbors becomes populated.</p>